 use of animals solely for training purpose.

 Trainees should only progress to using live animals if it is considered essential, and they have demonstrated appropriate aptitude when using non-animal methods.
 Training should begin with teaching the appropriate handling techniques for the species in question (where relevant).
-Handling training should be able to be carried out as part of normal husbandry duties under supervision, and the harms involved in performing them kept below the threshold requiring project authorisation.
+Handling training should integrated into normal husbandry duties under supervision, and the associated harms should be kept below the threshold requiring project authorisation.

 Acceptable “harms” within an education or training project

 Where the use of live animals can be justified, other practices and limitations are commonly used to minimise suffering.
 For example, the permitted severity of procedures is usually restricted to only “non – recovery” or “mild”.
-However, it is recognised that rare, well justified exceptions could be accepted to this general principle, such as a surgeon training for the implantation of a device where it is essential to evaluate the outcome success during the recovery phase.
-To limit severity, the monitoring regime would need to be described and to demonstrate when the educational endpoint would be achieved and when humane endpoints would be applied.
-The assessment of exceptions should always be carried out on a case-by-case basis with due consideration to the harms, benefits and the specific value (for education or training) of the proposed work.
+However, it is recognised that rare, well justified exceptions may be accepted to this general principle, such as when a surgeon is training for the implantation of a device and it is essential to evaluate the outcome success during the recovery phase.
+To limit severity, the monitoring regime must be clearly described.
+It should demonstrate when the educational endpoint would be achieved and specify when humane endpoints would be applied.
+The assessment of exceptions should always be carried out on a case-by-case basis with due consideration of the harms, benefits and the specific value (for education or training) of the proposed work.

 It may be better from an overall animal welfare perspective to use a larger number of animals with a lower severity for the procedures involved.

 The importance and availability of sufficient competent supervision to deliver an optimal learning experience with the greatest knowledge/skills transfer using the fewest animals and the lowest severity cannot be over-emphasised.
 These aspects should be specifically addressed in proposals for projects using live animals for educational and training purposes.
-It is essential that criteria or milestones are set in advance to evaluate the progress of the trainee towards attaining competence in a procedure before further animals are used.
+It is essential that criteria or milestones are set in advance to evaluate the progress of the trainee towards attaining competence in a procedure before additional animals are used.

 Project evaluation for the proposed use of animals in education and training